Cantera/cantera-website/pages/science/reactors/extensiblereactor.rst

    .. class:: lead

-      This page defines and links to an example of an Extensible Reactor.
+      This page walks through the walks through defining modified governing equations and shows how to implement these changes to the equations in Python.

-Extensible Reactors
+Extensible Reactor Tutorial
-*******************

-In some cases, Cantera's existing governing equations are insufficient in describing a certain configuration, but the internal integrator is still well suited to solve the desired system.
-In this situation, Cantera Reactors' governing equations can be modified to the user's specific needs while still using the CVODES integrator.
-An Extensible Reactor allows for modifications of a Reactor class'
-`governing equations </science/reactors/reactors.html>`__.
-If using an integrator besides CVODES is desired, a `Custom Reactor </science/reactors/ customreactor.html>`__ may be a more appropriate Reactor class to use.
+***************************

 The variables in the governing equations that are differentiated with respect to time are known as the state variables.
 The state variables depend on the type of Reactor base class chosen.
 For example, choosing an `Ideal Gas Constant Pressure Reactor
 <idealgasconstpresreactor.html#ideal-gas-constant-pressure-reactor>`__
 allows the user to modify the governing equations corresponding to the following state variables:

 - :math:`m`, the mass of the reactor's contents (in kg)